tomalaforge/angular-challenges/docs/src/content/docs/challenges/testing/23-harness.md

 ## Information

-A component harness is a class that lets a test interact with a component via a supported API.

 The objective of this challenge is to have a better understanding of the CDK test harness API.
 In this initial challenge, we will only use Angular Material's built-in harnesses.

 Documentation for CDK Component Harness is [here](https://material.angular.io/cdk/test-harnesses/overview#api-for-test-authors).